 Groundwater monitoring and surface water monitoring is conducted throughout the McClean operation with specific groundwater wells and lakes that are sampled adjacent and downstream of the JEB TMF.
 This is part of Orano's larger environmental performance monitoring.
 Pre-development chemistry is compared to operational chemistry.
 The sampling frequency and parameters are outlined in the Saskatchewan Ministry of Environment (SMOE) Approval to Operate.
-The results are reported in Orano's Environmental Performance Technical Information Document (Orano 2022) and provided to the SMOE and CNSC.
+The results are reported in Orano's Environmental Performance Technical Information Document (Orano 2022), the 2023 McClean Lake Operation Annual Report and provided to the SMOE and CNSC.